Switching from network-level to account-level tracking

 - Network-level conversion rules will no longer pick up events that are now firing with just the Account ID.

-- Use those account-specific audiences in your campaign targeting.
+Use account-specific audiences in campaigns

 Summary